JJWallis/rsvp-app/README.md

 Your users should be able to:

--  Enter a guests name & create a new response card based on their input
+-  Enter a guests' name & create a new response card based on their input
 -  Toggle the visibility of guests that have not yet responded
 -  Confirm whether individual guests have responded
 -  Update the name of guests who have responded